giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/motivation.html %}

-Under the `x-axis`, you can find an interactive slider that allows shifting the time series of the stock traded in the `II` exchange (in'`blue`.
-By hovering the graph, you will be able to observe the `Pearson correlation` coefficient between the two time-series.
+Under the `x-axis`, you can find an interactive slider that allows shifting the time series of the stock traded in the `II` exchange (in `blue`).
+By hovering over the graph, you will be able to observe the `Pearson correlation` coefficient between the two time-series.

 As expected, the general dynamics underlying the stochastic processes are almost equal.
 However, a better fit can be obtained by slightly shifting the `II` price by `- 10 ms`.
-It clearly indicates that there are indeed some differences in terms of information propagation and that delayed correlation are worth looking at.
+It clearly indicates that there are indeed some differences in terms of information propagation and that delayed correlations are worth looking at.

-> **Note**: this correlation estimator is ill-defined (as it will be explained later, the stationarity assumption between observation is not valid in this case).
-However this choice has been made to demonstrate the validity of the research question studied in this project.
+> **Note**: this correlation estimator is ill-defined (as it will be explained later, the stationarity assumption between observations is not valid in this case).
+However, this choice has been made to demonstrate the validity of the research question studied in this project.
 Indeed, the price times-series are easier to visualise and interpret than `log returns`.

 We expected to see a high correlation between these delays and the distances separating exchanges.
 For example, the delays between `NYSE` and `Euronext` should be higher than `NYSE` and `Nasdaq`.
 When analysing these delays over multiple years, we also expect the delays to:
 1. Decrease over time due to the increase in hardware capabilities.
 More specifically, Moore's law tells us that the transmission speed of information doubles every year.
 Thus, the delays should, theoretically, decay exponentially over time.